krishnaclouds/time-consolelog/README.md

-Time-ConsoleLog
+Time-ConsoleLog: Console Log your message along with Time
 =======================================
-    Conole Log your message along with Time

 ## Install